 The path to a folder where the backup will be placed as an .agssite file.
 The ArcGIS Server account must have write access to this folder.

 The following example creates a backup in a folder named mybackups.

 At 10.2.2 and earlier versions, you were required to reference the Python directory and Python extension (.py) when executing the utilities from the command line.
-At 10.3, this is no longer required.
+At 10.3 and later versions, this is not required.
 You can run the utilities directly from the command line without referencing these Python dependencies.

-If you implemented logic that automates the execution of these utilities, you need to update your scripts to remove the Python dependencies, for example:
+If you implemented logic that automates the execution of these utilities, you need to update your scripts to remove the Python dependencies.
+The following are examples: